 “Out of all the Fania greats, my biggest influence has to be the great Johnny Pacheco, for his musical legacy is what makes me want to become a better percussionist out of respect for the great musicians that are a part of the past, the present and future of Latin Music”.

 Mr. Respect, as Daniel is affectionately called by his peers in the music industry, launches his own musical production entitled “Eleven” which contains ten majestic songs.
 In it, Daniel implements his fugacious energy and musical magnetism in each song such as: 30 Thousand Feet with Marlow Rosado, Inseparable with Jimmie Morales y Tito Allen, Lirio de los Lirios with Richie Ray y Bobby Cruz, La Sangre y la Experiencia with Tito Puente, Jr. Daniel Peña’s conga will play at the beat of his audience’s heart with his new production for a long time to come.
 Daniel Peña is honored to be endorsed by the best in the industry.
-He has been part of the Remo family for the past five years and proudly displays his personalized congas, courtesy of Remo.
-He is also endorsed by Vic Firth, Soultone Cymbals, Westone and Jorg Gray.
+Daniel is a member of the “Latin Recording Academy” and the “The American Society of Composers, Authors and Publishers”.
+He is an American Grammy winner and is part of the Remo family featuring his custom congas courtesy of Remo for the past ten years and proudly displays his personalized congas, courtesy of Remo.
+He is also endorsed by Vic Firth, Soultone Cymbals, and Jorg Gray Watches.

 Daniel Peña is a proud member of the Latin Recording Academy and The American Society of Composers, Authors and Publishers.